tirucloud/boardgame/README.md

  - Server authentication token: sonaar-token

 ## Configure Email
-manage Jenkins –> configure system there under the E-mail Notification section configure the details as shown in the below image
+* manage Jenkins –> configure system there under the E-mail Notification section configure the details Click on Apply and save.
+* Click on Manage Jenkins–> credentials and add your mail username and generated password
+* This is to just verify the mail configuration
+* Now under the Extended E-mail Notification section configure the details as shown in the below images.
 Click on Apply and save.
-Click on Manage Jenkins–> credentials and add your mail username and generated password This is to just verify the mail configuration
-Now under the Extended E-mail Notification section configure the details as shown in the below images Click on Apply and save.